-When you purchase this session you’ll get immediate access through my exclusive app.
+When you purchase this session you’ll get the MP3 Download links AND access through my exclusive app.

 Mark's hypnosis downloads have helped 10's of thousands of people across the world to take their lives to a new level.